The battle to change Native American logos weighs on, but some communities are reinstating them

 Maulian Bryant, Penobscot Nation tribal ambassador, remembers having a visceral reaction to seeing the mascots as she was growing up.
 Mentors in her life helped her speak out about it, and her work resulted in a 2019 law in Maine to prohibit them in public schools and colleges.

 School has its pressure of homework, socializing and sports, Bryant said.
-Seeing non-Native peers act out stereotypes, dressed up with feathers and warpaint, adds another layer for Native students: “an assault on something core to who they are,” she said.
+Seeing non-Native peers act out stereotypes, dressed up with feathers and war paint, adds a layer for Native students: “an assault on something core to who they are,” she said.

 “Adults put their pride and their resistance to progress above what students really need,” she said.
 “The students and teams and towns are just as proud of the new mascots.”